 Download our guide to Researching International Human Rights Law (pdf), or use the links below to access judgments, decisions, and other interpretations of international human rights law.

-While each human rights body generally makes its decisions, recommendations, reports, and other documents available on its own website, such databases are often difficult to effectively search and their content is limited.
+While each human rights body generally makes its decisions, recommendations, reports, and other documents available on its own website, those sites are often difficult to effectively search.
 However, other online databases allow users to search the documents of multiple bodies simultaneously.
-This page provides links to the best available search facilities, arranged by scope.
+Useful available search facilities, arranged by scope, are listed below.

 In addition to case-specific decisions, researchers should not overlook general treaty interpretation (such as the UN treaty bodies’ general comments and UN special rapporteurs’ reports) or human rights monitoring bodies’ reports on States’ compliance with their treaty obligations.
 Further, domestic courts’ decisions are an important and often rich source of international law interpretation and application.